 Activities are the individual steps inside a pipeline, where each activity performs a single task.
 You can chain activities or run them in parallel.
 Activities can either control the flow inside a pipeline, move or transform data, or perform external tasks using services outside of Azure Data Factory.

 You add an activity to a pipeline by dragging it onto the design canvas.
 When you click on an activity, it will be highlighted, and you will see the activity properties in the properties panel.
 These properties will be different for each type of activity.

 If you are moving or transforming data, you need to specify the format and location of the input and output data.
-Datasets are like named views that represent a database table, a single file, or a folder.
+Datasets are like named views that represent a database, a database table, a folder, or a single file.